Herb Hand

-Herb Hand (born January 5, 1968) is an American football coach who is currently the offensive line coach at the University of Central Florida.
-Prior to that, he was the co-offensive coordinator and offensive line coach at the University of Texas at Austin.
+Herb Hand (born January 5, 1968) is an American football coach who is currently the offensive line coach for the Florida State.
+Prior to that, he was the offensive line coach for UCF.
+Hand is a three-time finalist for Offensive Line Coach of the Year by Football Scoop (2008, 2016–17).

 Playing career

 Hand was a three-year starter at Hamilton College, where he played offensive line.
 A team captain his senior season, Hand earned All-NESCAC honors in 1989.
 He graduated from Hamilton in 1990 with a degree in history.